 That proves particularly useful for journalists and activists who operate in countries with hard censorship.
 But not every Tor user pursues a legitimate goal.
 The Dark Web is home of worldwide crime syndicates and all kinds of nefarious websites.

 Pair it up with a good VPN, and you can enjoy an enhanced level of protection.

 With the immense efforts put into privacy, I'd have to say that even Tor is not 100% risk-free.
 Previous browser vulnerabilities suggest it is far from perfect, which is the whole point of giving up on all the other perks.

 Tor is an essential tool for certain people and organizations who are actively fighting against repression and censorship.
 But if you are just an everyday user looking for more privacy, you can find much more suitable alternatives out there.

 What do you think, folks?
-I have intentionally left the choice for “best internet browser” up to you.
+I have intentionally left the choice for the “best internet browser” up to you.
 One thing is for sure — you are not short of options.
 During my research, I stumbled upon a few other intriguing choices as well — Vivaldi, UC Browser, Avast, to name a few.